pennmem/elemem/docs/NetworkProtocol.rst

 Handled Messages
 =============

-These are messages that Elemem does something as a result of receiving them
+These are messages that Elemem does something as a result of receiving them.

 * EXIT:
     * Message: {“type”: “EXIT”, “data”: {}, “id”: 42, “time”: <float>}